TEMPER DOMESTIC VIOLENCE Ltd

 In other words 208 men in that year very largely wasted their time!

 The focus in this agenda needs to be the safety of children, not just the safety of women .
 Children are potentially at risk from both parents.
 Of course when people declare themselves to be victims of domestic violence they need to be believed and their claims need to be carefully explored.
 When children's safety is in question a healthy scepticism needs to be engaged and the focus needs to entirely the safety of the child, and not potentially compromised by a focus only on " the safety of women".

 The organisation is a charity.
 To remain sustainable our trustees have decided we need to charge for the service £30 - £35, towards the cost of an initial visit and £480 for a course. £240 must be paid prior to the allocation of a place, the balance may be paid over a longer periods of time.
 People on benefits are asked to pay 1/10th of those costs.
 Upon completion of the work we will provide a certificate of completion.

 The courts and social services may commission the work.
 Charges are £120 for the initial meeting, £580 for the course work and £380 for a report.
 These figures reflect the additional work required.

 To protect a client's finances and our reputation we will only write reports when they are commissioned by the authorities.

-A "working model" of basic human emotions is linked into our website along with a great deal of material of a political nature which is openly critical of current policies, particularly those focused on separating couples willy-nilly.
+A "working model" of primary human emotions is linked into our website along with a great deal of material of a political nature which is openly critical of current policies, particularly those focused on separating couples willy-nilly.